July Beekeeping Tasks UK

 In July, colonies are typically working hard on mid-summer flows: lime trees, clover, brambles and a wide range of garden plants, depending on your area.
 Brood nests are still substantial and forager numbers remain high, though new brood rearing may begin to level off later in the month as the season progresses.

 Swarm pressure may ease compared with May and June, but it does not disappear everywhere.
-Older queens, congested hives or sudden changes in nectar flow can still trigger swarming.
+Older queens, congested hives or sudden changes in nectar flow can still trigger swarming, so it is worth understanding swarm control and splitting options.
 Your inspections now balance honey management, health checks and ensuring colonies remain queenright.

 Inspections and Swarm Checks in July